AtomLinter/linter-pylama/README.md

 # linter-pylama

-This package will lint your opened Python-files in Atom, using [pylama](https://github.com/klen/pylama#-pylama) (wrapper for pylint, pycodestyle/pep8, pydocstyle/pep257, pyflakes and mccabe).
+This package will lint your opened Python-files in Atom, using [pylama](https://github.com/klen/pylama#-pylama) (wrapper for Pylint, pycodestyle/pep8, pydocstyle/pep257, Pyflakes and McCabe).

 ![img](https://raw.githubusercontent.com/AtomLinter/linter-pylama/master/in_action.gif)